 Can you integrate your accounting solution with Frisbii? #

 We offer different ways to connect your accounting solution.
-We have plugins by accounting partners and from third-party partners:
+We have plugins from accounting partners and from third-party partners:

 - Kontolink